foundation/foundation-cli/readme.md

+## The Berndt Group's Foundation Fork

+This is a fork of the command-line interface for Foundation, for use with [TBG-foundation-sites](https://github.com/BerndtGroup/TBG-foundation-sites) and the [TBG-foundation-template](https://github.com/BerndtGroup/TBG-foundation-template).

+The only difference in what follows is that the `tbg-foundation-cli` npm package should be used, which provides the `tbg-foundation` command.

-# TBG Foundation CLI
+# Foundation CLI

-This is a fork of the command-line interface for [Foundation](http://foundation.zurb.com) family of frameworks for use with internal TBG projects.
+This is the command-line interface for [Foundation](http://foundation.zurb.com) family of frameworks for use with internal TBG projects.
 It downloads and installs blank templates in any of the three Foundation frameworks:

 - [Foundation for Sites](http://foundation.zurb.com/sites), a framework for responsive websites.
 - [Foundation for Apps](http://foundation.zurb.com/apps), a framework for responsive web apps.